-The May 1 panel was moderated by STN Editor-in-Chief Ryan Gray and included three school district transportation supervisors, as well as: Brianna Lawrence, senior associate for conference organizer Gladstein, Neandross & Associates; Pamela Caro, alternative fuels regional manager for school bus manufacturer Blue Bird Corporation; Jessica Johnson, manager of compliance for the Mobile Source Control Division of the California Air Resources Board; and Marc Bédard, CEO of electric school bus manufacturer Lion Electric Company.
+The May 1 panel was moderated by School Transportation News Editor-in-Chief Ryan Gray and included three school district transportation supervisors, as well as: Brianna Lawrence, senior associate for conference organizer Gladstein, Neandross & Associates; Pamela Caro, alternative fuels regional manager for school bus manufacturer Blue Bird Corp.; Jessica Johnson, manager of compliance for the Mobile Source Control Division of the California Air Resources Board; and Marc Bédard, CEO of electric school bus manufacturer Lion Electric Co.

-Tim Shannon, director of transportation for Twin Rivers Unified School District near Sacramento, California, has 16 electric school buses, making up the largest electric fleet in the nation so far.
+Tim Shannon, director of transportation for Twin Rivers Unified School District near Sacramento, Calif., has 16 electric school buses, making up the largest electric fleet in the nation so far.

 Partnerships were crucial for all three districts.
 Marana Unified initially worked out a fueling arrangement with a local waste management company that had CNG stations, a move that Lawrence called “brilliant.”
 Rhodunda said a main reason for Upper Moreland’s decision to switch to propane was that they “wanted to do something for the community.”
 And Shannon worked with CARB and the local air district to leverage a $7.8 million grant for electric school bus purchases.